materialsproject/crystaltoolkit/docs_rst/introduction.rst

 Crystal Toolkit Demonstration App
 ---------------------------------

-You can visit the current Crystal Toolkit web app `here. <https://next-gen.materialsproject.org/toolkit>`_
+The new Materials Project website is powered by the Crystal Toolkit framework, visit it `here. <https://next-gen.materialsproject.org>`_.
+This includes the original "Crystal Toolkit" app `available here <https://next-gen.materialsproject.org/toolkit>`_.

 Crystal Toolkit Web Framework
 -----------------------------

 Crystal Toolkit is designed as a modular, object-orientated suite of UI components built upon the `Dash framework by Plotly <https://dash.plot.ly>`_.
-The main Crystal Toolkit web app is just one example of using these components.
+The Crystal Toolkit web app is just one example of using these components.

 The custom Dash components developed for use by Crystal Toolkit are available at